-Sportsmen and women are often unaware just how much their performance depends upon sight.
-Sports performers not only have to be able to see distant objects clearly, but they also have to separate and differentiate objects from ever-changing backgrounds as well as judge distances and speeds.
-Good vision is very important in all sports and vital in many.
-Consequently, an awareness of this fact and how we can both improve and protect sports vision can help enhance performance.
+Sportsmen and women are often unaware of just how much their performance depends upon sight.
+Sports performers have to be able to see distant objects clearly, but they also have to separate and differentiate objects from ever-changing backgrounds and judge distances and speeds.
+Good vision is essential in all sports and vital in many.
+Consequently, an awareness of this fact and how we can improve and protect sports vision can help enhance performance.

 Visual Reaction Time

 The visual system cannot make instant decisions.
-The fastest Olympic reaction times are around 0.2 seconds and if the time for moving the hands or feet into position is added, it is nearly 0.4 seconds.
-The athlete who anticipates best has the advantage and this depends on experience and optimising vision.
+The fastest Olympic reaction times are around 0.2 seconds, and if the time for moving the hands or feet into position is added, it is nearly 0.4 seconds.
+The athlete who anticipates best has the advantage, which depends on experience and optimising vision.

 Association of Sportvision Practitioners

-The Association of Sportvision Practitioners (ASP) was established with the aim of promoting and advancing all aspects of vision relating to sporting activities.
-It is a multi-disciplinary body with a membership drawn front sporting organizations and participants, as well as from commerce, eye care and sports vision specialists in the UK.
+The Association of Sportvision Practitioners (ASP) was established in promoting and advance all aspects of vision relating to sporting activities.
+It is a multi-disciplinary body with a membership drawn from sporting organizations and participants, and commerce, eye care and sports vision specialists in the UK.
 The ASP has developed three main areas of interest in sports vision.